+CUSTOMERS

+What is our effect on the stakeholder?

+We safeguard the funds entrusted to us by customers, build personalized, lasting relationships, analyze needs and sell responsibly.

-STOMERS What challenges are we facing?
-To ensure high-quality service and a personali- zed approach to the growing number of custo- mers, ensure the reliable operation of processes at the bank and introduce enhancements that customers need, to support customers with diverse needs.
+What challenges are we facing?

+To ensure high-quality service and a personalized approach to the growing number of customers, ensure the reliable operation of processes at the bank and introduce enhancements that customers need, to support customers with diverse needs.

+What are our potential benefits?

+We will gain a competitive advantage as an attentive bank that listens to its customers, and offers products they need.

 What actions are we taking and could be taking?

-We change our selling standards, streamline processes, facilitate access to services in brar ches and via remote channels, and safeguard customers' funds, personal data, and privacy.
-PLOYEES What challenges are we facing?
-To enhance employee engagement and their identification with the company and its strate gic goals.
+We change our selling standards, streamline processes, facilitate access to services in branches and via remote channels, and safeguard customers' funds, personal data, and privacy.

+EMPLOYEES

+What is our effect on the stakeholder?

+We foster employee engagement, ensure job stability, fair wages and facilitate work-life balance.

+What challenges are we facing?

+To enhance employee engagement and their identification with the company and its strategic goals.

+What are our potential benefits?

+We will improve work effectiveness and business performance, we will be perceived as a good employer.

 What actions are we taking and could be taking?

 We run programs that promote work-life balance, improve employee communication, ensure the right to personal data protection and privacy.

+NATURAL ENVIRONMENT

+What is our effect on the stakeholder?

+We support stakeholders, and above all customers and clients, in transitioning to a low-emission economy, we consume electricity and office supplies in a sustainable way, we manage waste responsibly.

-ENVIRONMENT What challenges are we facing?
-To consistently follow our environmental policy, implement a comprehensive tool for reporting and monitoring environmental data develop a policy on waste, pollution, and othe environmental issues.
+What challenges are we facing?

+To consistently follow our environmental policy, implement a comprehensive tool for reporting and monitoring environmental data, develop a policy on waste, pollution, and other environmental issues.

+What are our potential benefits?

+We will reduce our environmental footprint throughout the entire value chain, we will optimize the bank's processes and save energy, fuels, water, etc., we will reduce charges for environmental pollution.

 What actions are we taking and could be taking?

-We expand sustainable and sustainability-linked products, create tools to support our stakeholder transitions, reduce our direct carbon footprint, measure our credit portfolio emissions, monitor resource use and introduce reduction measures, educate customers, clients and employees about environmental protection and we adopted a clima te and biodiversity policy.
+We expand sustainable and sustainability-linked products, create tools to support our stakeholders' transitions, reduce our direct carbon footprint, measure our credit portfolio emissions, monitor resource use and introduce reduction measures, educate customers, clients and employees about environmental protection and we adopted a climate and biodiversity policy.

-Dialogue with stakeholders
+GRI 2-23, GRI 2-24, GRI 2-29, GRI 3-1, GRI 3-2, GRI 3-3